This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 Included are:

-I tried to mix in some easy ones, such as vacuuming under cushions and washing the inside of our garbage bin, so that every weekend I wasn’t taking on a major task.
+I tried to mix in some easy ones, such as vacuuming under cushions and washing the inside of our garbage bin.
+I didn’t want to spend every weekend taking on a significant task.

-In addition, I left openings in the first weekend of the month for things such as putting up and taking down the Christmas tree, weeding, raking, etc. These are labeled ‘SEASONAL’ tasks.
+In addition, I left openings in the first weekend of the month for things such as putting up and taking down the Christmas tree, weeding, raking, and other occasional chores.
+These are labeled ‘SEASONAL’ tasks.

 Although some months have five weeks, I left the schedule with four, leaving the fifth to catch up or simply relax.